 Unfortunately, that would take us even closer to Los Angeles, 16 miles west on I-10 into Redlands.

 Redlands Truck & RV, where we had chosen to have our repairs completed, turned out to be the best service center we have ever visited, hands-down.
 We have so much to say about our time there that it has its own post.

 But we also enjoyed Redlands in its own right.
 There isn’t a ton of traffic, but there is one of every shop there, giving us ample opportunity to stock up on necessities from the big box stores.

 Once we finished our repairs and upgrades in Redlands, we headed back east along I-10 towards Palm Springs and its northerly neighbor, Desert Hot Springs.

-Our friends Kelly, Anna of Small House Big World, and Robin and Jeremy of Live, Breathe, Move were all staying in Desert Hot Springs, so we were in good company as we waited for the weather to warm up so we could head to higher elevations.
+Our friends Kelly and Anna, and Robin and Jeremy of Live, Breathe, Move were all staying in Desert Hot Springs, so we were in good company as we waited for the weather to warm up so we could head to higher elevations.

 Desert Hot Springs is named, as you might expect, for the warm waters that naturally come out of the ground.
 All of the RV parks in the area capitalize on this natural resource with multi-temperature soaking pools.
 We definitely put them to good use.